 Welcome to the Global Mobility Database

 You can spend a few weeks, one semester, or a full year overseas studying at one of hundreds of partners and programs in more than 40 countries.
 There are a range of short-term, semester and year-long programs to choose from.
 Use this database to search for a program, and make the world your campus.

 Outbound Mobility ProgramsExchange programs

-The University of Sydney has 292 exchange partners* in 42 countries; 130 of which are listed among the top 200 universities in the world (Times Higher Education World Ranking 2018).
+We have over 250 exchange partner universities around the world; 130 of which are listed among the top 200 universities in the world (Times Higher Education World Ranking 2019).
 As an exchange student you remain enrolled full time at the University of Sydney while you are abroad and continue to pay your usual tuition fees.
 A student from your host institution does the same in reverse, and the result is an exchange of students and places.
-You can undertake an exchange program for a semester or a year, or a short term exchange program at selected partner institutions during the summer (December - February) and winter (July) breaks.
+You can undertake an exchange program for a semester or a year, or a short term exchange program at selected partner institutions during the summer (December - February) and winter (June - August) breaks.